-Fellows may purchase health insurance plans.
+Beginning in 2014, all Fellows are required to carry a health insurance plan.
 In addition, NWS Fellows are covered for $10,000 in accidental death and dismemberment insurance and up to $2,500 in medical insurance for accidents that occur during, or while traveling to and from, any scheduled NWS activity in the Miami area.

-The New World Symphony covers, through a policy with Crystal & Company, the cost of insuring each Fellow's primary instrument (e.g., violin and bow; flute and headjoint; trumpet and mouthpiece).
+The New World Symphony, through a policy with Frank Crystal & Company, covers the cost of insuring each Fellow's primary instrument (e.g., violin and bow; flute and headjoint; trumpet and mouthpiece).
 If appropriate, the New World Symphony also covers the cost of insuring a Fellow's auxiliary instrument (e.g., piccolo, English horn, E-flat or bass clarinet, flugelhorn or cornet).
 Fellows may purchase coverage for additional instruments for $35 per instrument per year.
 The policy provides full coverage at all times anywhere in the world.